 We owe our civilization to the dawn of agriculture.
 It was the beginning of agriculture, which started civilization because it transformed our ancestors into a people who didn’t need to move around to find food.
 It took us from hunter-gatherers to planters and farmers.
 They didn’t have to search for food anymore as a new way to acquire it was discovered.
 Our ancestors discovered how to grow it and this is where the problem of today, started.
 It started at the same time civilization, as a whole, started over 10,000 years ago.
 That’s the reason it’s woven, so tightly into our society.
 As important as it’s been to our society, in the past, it’s that important to curb our use of it in our diet, now.
 As well as it has served us in the past as a food source, we need to curb its use now because of the dangers this new modern food is doing to our health and emotions.

 Never in our entire history, has this food that we’ve been eating for over 10,000 years, been as dangerous as it is today.
 Don’t

-Only abstinence from this food, can tell us if it would work.
+Only abstinence from this food can tell us if it would work.
 I ask you, why not try to find out if I’m correct in my assumptions?
-What do we have to lose?
+What do you have to lose?
 Bad Health?
 Lost production?
 Lost wealth?
 Lost sanity?
-To me the trade off is worth the gamble, wouldn’t you think so?
+To me the tradeoff is worth the gamble, wouldn’t you think so?